aniket414/movie-theater-seating/README.md

 ## Assumptions

-1. Seats will be booked in FIFO fasion i.e., on a first-come first-serve basis.
+1. Seats will be booked in FIFO fashion i.e., on a first-come first-serve basis.
 2. To maximize customer satisfaction we will book seat farthest from the screen first and keep on moving forward as the booking requests increases.
 3. To maximise the customer satisfaction we also make sure to book the seats together for each booking if possible.
 4. If the next available fartest row from the screen can't fit all the seats of a reservation then we move on to the next available row.